ron4mac/picframe/README.md

 The companion web app, [Simple-Photo-Gallery](https://github.com/ron4mac/simple-photo-gallery) is used for the photo repository.

-Setup on raspberry pi (assuming hostname picframe and user admin)
+Setup on raspberry pi (assuming hostname picframe and user admin - change as appropriate)
 ```
 # download the picframe software package from github
 wget "https://ron4mac@github.com/ron4mac/picframe/archive/main.zip"